 As a result of these fraudulent advertising schemes, GSK was sued by several states for healthcare fraud.
 The government claimed that the manufacturer should be held responsible for the costs to treat people who were injured by taking Paxil and Wellbutrin.

 The courts agreed.
-GSK was ordered to pay $3 billion in criminal fines for illegally marketing their products.
+GSK was ordered to pay $3 billion in criminal fines for illegally marketing its products.
 This was in addition to the millions they had to pay in settlements for private lawsuits.

 Big Tobacco Was Ordered to Pay Over $200 Billion in Damages and Fines